Medical Simulation Fellowship

-The one-year mentored fellowship in medical simulation is intended for residency-trained physicians interested in a career in academic emergency medicine and seeking to build skills in simulation-based education, clinical and non-clinical teaching, curriculum development, leadership and mentoring, and/or research.
+The one-year mentored fellowship in medical simulation is designed for residency-trained physicians pursuing a career in academic emergency medicine.
+The program offers comprehensive training in simulation-based education, curriculum development, leadership, mentorship, and clinical or non-clinical teaching.

-The fellow may also develop a research project that contributes to the advancement of simulation education and patient care.
-The Department of Emergency Medicine is a recognized leader in our specialty, ranking among the top academic departments of emergency medicine for National Institutes of Health (NIH) research funding, according to the Blue Ridge Institute for Medical Research.
+Fellows also have the opportunity to develop a research project that advances simulation-based education and patient care.
+The BerbeeWalsh Department of Emergency Medicine is nationally recognized for research excellence and consistently ranks among the top academic emergency medicine departments in NIH funding, according to the Blue Ridge Institute for Medical Research.

 Compensation & Benefits